ldov/ldov/README.md

 # 👋 Hello!
 Welcome to my GitHub!

-I'm Rafael, an Information Systems undergraduate student.
+I'm Rafael, an Science in Computer Science undergraduate student.
 My education bridges the study of technology with a foundation in Philosophy, which directly contributes to logical structuring and system fault diagnostics.
 In practice, I aim to integrate backend development with cloud infrastructure and Artificial Intelligence solutions, assessing the technical feasibility and cost efficiency of the resources used.

 👉 **[CLICK HERE TO VISIT MY WEBSITE](https://ldov.uk)**